 Regardless of why you may need it, Monarch Sky has set up a competitive program that allows you to build as much time as you need at a fraction of the cost.
 We do this by pairing you up with other students in such a way that you both can log the time.
 This requires one of you to "be under the hood" as simulated instrument and the other pilot acting as safety observer and PIC.
 The upshot is that you both get to split the costs of time building.

-If one or both of you wish to become a Flying Club Member, then you can save even more money since you will be able to fly at Tier 1 or Tier 2 rates.
-If neither of you are Members, then you will be charged at Tier 3 rates.
+If one or both of you wish to become a Flying Club Member, then you can save even more money since you will be able to fly at Gold or Silver rates.
+If neither of you are Members, then you will be charged at Non-Member rates.
 You can time build in any Monarch Sky aircraft in which you are current and checked out.
 See the Rental Rates and Minimums page for current prices.

 Popular time building aircraft include: